tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-16-gaussian-process-in-pymc4.md

     X: np.ndarray, tensor
         The prior data
     y: np.ndarray, tensor
-        The function coressponding to the prior data
+        The function corresponding to the prior data
     X_new: np.ndarray, tensor
         The new data points to evaluate the conditional